 El Charco Botanical Garden

 You need to check out the el charco botanical garden.
 It is a steep climb and I would recommend you get a taxi ride.
 I know you are fit and athletic, but believe me, take a taxi, you will thank me later.
-Plus you want to save all your energy for walking around the 170 acre botanical park.
+Plus you want to save all your energy for walking around the 170-acre botanical park.
 We were staying close to the city center and it cost us about 60 pesos to get a taxi to the top.

 The Sistine Chapel of Mexico: Santuario de Atotnilco

-The Santuario de Atotnilco is bout 25 miles outside of San Miguel and can either drive there yourself or take a daily tour from San Miguel.
-You can walk into the church for free but if you want to see the murals that dub Santuario de Antotilco the “sistine chapel of Mexico” you need to ask the woman selling jewelry if you can see the other part of the church.
+The Santuario de Atotnilco is about 25 miles outside of San Miguel and can either drive there yourself or take a day tour from San Miguel.
+You can walk into the church for free but if you want to see the murals that dub Santuario de Antotilco the “Sistine chapel of Mexico” you need to ask the woman selling jewelry if you can see the other part of the church.
 The price is 50 pesos each, in which a man will move a bench, hand you a pamphlet and open a door for you to enter.
 There is no sign, so you must ask.